klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 Recompile your file, then re-run the `codelab01.html` page.
 The result should be as before.

 However, now we have type safety in our code.
 The compiler will notify us by throwing a compilation error when we validate the intended contract of the argument.

 Change the code so that variable `user` is an array:

+When done (not before), take a look at the below code.
 ```typescript
 function generateGreeting(person: string) {
     return 'Hello there, ' + person;